Orange Man (advertisement): Reception and legacy

-Despite the controversy, Orange Man was very successful at rising Tango's sales and profile, and sales of Tango Orange rose by more than a third following the airing of Orange Man.
+Despite the controversy, Orange Man was very successful at raising Tango's sales and profile, and sales of Tango Orange rose by more than a third following the airing of Orange Man.
 Such was its success that in 2001, The Daily Telegraph noted that the brand "eclipsed" the brand's better-known competitors due to the advertisement.
 The public received Orange Man with great acclaim, but regardless, at the time of its broadcast, television advertising tended to be very slick with "beautiful scripting" and big budgets, so most of the advertising industry did not enjoy Orange Man, with one of the big advertising professionals, who has remained unspecified, calling it "oik advertising."
 However, HHCL "loved that" and felt they were brave enough to "do stuff that nobody else would do, or think about doing," with Robinsion rhapsodizing in an article he wrote in 2015 that "I think that's what made the ad what it is.
 Now, years later, that's what makes my own agency what it is."